 How do I isolate?

-Don’t go to public places or places where you might have contact with other people, such as work, school, childcare, university or public gatherings.
-You should not have any visitors.
+While you’re isolating, don’t go to public places or places where you might have contact with other people, such as work, school, childcare, university or public gatherings.

 When travelling home or to your accommodation to start isolation, use personal transport, such as a car, if you can.
 This will minimise your exposure to others.

 Only people who usually live with you should be in the same accommodation.
 But you must isolate from them as well, if practical.

 How long do I need to isolate after testing positive to COVID-19?